 Enter the organization's name in the Affiliations field;

-Click Lookup or press the Enter key.
+Click Search or press the Enter key.

 The program will now contact the data source in question to obtain the citations, process the list, and calculate the Citation metrics, which are then displayed in the Results list.
 The full list of results is also available for inspection or modifications and can be exported in a variety of formats.

-Author search syntax across databases
+Affiliation search syntax across databases

 Every data source has its own unique syntax that – oftentimes – is not fully documented.
 Below you will find the most important tips and problems, but to get the best out of the different data sources you need to be prepared to experiment with different search strategies.
 If you find that some things are not working as you expect, please share your findings by sending me an email, so that, collectively, we can improve these instructions.